Tirol Austria Travel Guide

 Private, spacious, luxurious mountain retreat.

-Less formalized homestays than some countries.
+Less formalized homestays than a number of countries.
 Many guesthouses and B&Bs are family-run, providing a personal experience.

 Offer a community-based tourism approach, giving insight into rural life and direct interaction with local farmers.

-Staying overnight in a mountain hut fosters a shared experience with fellow hikers and hut wardens.
+Staying stay the night in a mountain hut fosters a shared experience with fellow hikers and hut wardens.